Average full article read:

 When I first wrote about developing apps for Office, and the new Office Store last year, the app ideas I discussed were things that would help teachers, lecturers and researchers to save time in their working life (eg automating cover booking for lessons/lectures; an institution-specific research assistant; or a resource booker for portable teaching resources), or improve the information flow between students and their teaching staff (eg an assignment submitter; or assignment/lesson plan publisher).

-Since then the new Office has been fully released for education customers to upgrade to, and with the consumer launch ahead of us, I expect there will be a bit more focus on apps for Office, as more users start to upgrade to Word 2013, Excel 2013 and PowerPoint 2013 etc. And with the millions of [email protected] users migrating to Office 365 for education this year – and starting to use SharePoint in the cloud, there’ll be even more opportunities for software developers to sell their apps through the public Office Store, or make them available through institutional downloads.
+Since then the new Office has been fully released for education customers to upgrade to, and with the consumer launch ahead of us, I expect there will be a bit more focus on apps for Office, as more users start to upgrade to Word 2013, Excel 2013 and PowerPoint 2013 etc. And with the millions of Live@edu users migrating to Office 365 for education this year – and starting to use SharePoint in the cloud, there’ll be even more opportunities for software developers to sell their apps through the public Office Store, or make them available through institutional downloads.

 The latest release of Office Developer Tools